Skip to main content

 What Does the Weekly Metrics Review Look Like?

-Here's the agenda I install in the first two weeks of every engagement:
+Here's the agenda I install in the first two weeks of an engagement:

 Minutes 1-5: Each metric owner reads their number and its status.
 Green means on track.
 Yellow means trending down.
 Red means below target for two or more consecutive weeks.